 The male fertility test is being requested in greater numbers than ever before.
 Clearly something is not quite right; men's sperm counts have been on a rapid decline since the 50s.
 Back in the 80s, men, on average, had 85% normal sperm and 15% abnormal sperm.
 Today those figures have been reversed: 15% of sperm is normal and 85% or sperm is abnormal.
 And these numbers are getting worse.

-The World Health Organization (WHO) have had to lower the ‘normal’ sperm reference ranges over the years to accommodate for these declining numbers, as otherwise most men would show as infertile in a male fertility test.
+The World Health Organization (WHO) have had to lower the 'normal' sperm reference ranges over the years to accommodate for these declining numbers.
+Otherwise, most men would show as infertile in a male fertility test.
 Today according to WHO <30% normal looking sperm is considered to be insufficient for a natural conception.